 It’s been the best of times and the worst of times for local bike shops and their customers.

 The pandemic has stoked an unprecedented demand for bicycles, while at the same time making it nearly impossible to get one.
 Factory shutdowns and shipping delays have gunked up the supply chain, leaving recreation-starved customers and retailers clamoring for new bikes, parts and equipment.
+You can also check Epic Bicycles for tips on choosing the perfect bike suited for your needs.

 Bike shops that once relied on weekly shipments now find their goods backordered for as long as eight months out, said Heather Mason, president of the 600-member National Bicycle Dealers Association.
 Retailers depending on only about a dozen suppliers nationwide are glued to their computers, anxiously combing the web for product.